+Limitations of Primer ID technology

-, the technology resolve PCR and sequencing errors, it was unable to resolve the nucleotide misincorporation errors during cDNA synthesis and cycle of PCR. assured that a consensus sequence generated from a Primer ID with three or more representative sequence reads
+Although, the PCR technology was developed to resolve PCR and sequencing errors, it is unable to resolve the nucleotide misincorporation errors during cDNA synthesis (Boyer et al., 1992) and initial cycles of PCR (Horton, 1995).
+These initial PCR errors are propagated to the new DNA sequences during amplification in subsequent cycles (Horton, 1995).
+Thus they are difficult to detect during downstream analysis.
+Therefore, we were not assured that a consensus sequence generated from a Primer ID with three or more representative sequence reads represents an error free viral sequence from a sampled viral population.
+Schmitt et al has developed an approach to further correct any form of sequencing errors by tagging both strands of duplex DNA (Schmitt et al., 2012).
+This approach compares one strand with the other strand of the DNA for error correction (Schmitt et al., 2012).
+However, the approach has not been applied at UDPS of HIV quasispecies

-A limitation of Primer ID technology could be the duplication of Primer ID sequences during generation of a set of Primer IDs at random.
+Another limitation of Primer ID technology could be the duplication of Primer ID sequences during generation of a set of Primer IDs at random.
 A mathematical proof of birthday problem (McKinley, 1966) showed that the number of people required such that the chance of two people having same birthday by at least 50% is 23.
 It is therefore very clear that there was a high chance of duplication of Primer IDs when generating a set of 65536 Primer IDs (for Primer ID of length 8 nucleotide) randomly (Sheward et al., 2012).
 In correlation to this, we observed that Run1 dataset patient B had 1103 Primer IDs while in Run2 patient G had 252 Primer IDs that were repeated between two or more amplicons of the same patient (Table 3.8).
-If two or more duplicated Primer IDs tagged the amplicon region in same sample but from different viral variants, the variant represented by the most sequences would get represented in the generated consensus sequence losing the other variants.
+If two or more duplicated Primer IDs tagged an amplicon region in same sample but from different viral variants, the variant represented by the most sequences would get represented in the generated consensus sequence losing the other variants.
 Therefore, the duplication of Primer IDs could also be under representing the true viral diversity (Sheward et al., 2012).

 Conclusion

-Primer ID is a novel technology for correcting sequencing errors in HTS data.
+Primer ID is a novel technology for correcting sequencing errors in UDPS data.
 We have developed an algorithm called PIDA for the analysis of raw datasets generated using this technology.
 We have tested the algorithm in two real Primer ID raw sequence read data set and the comparative results were observed in both the datasets.
-PIDA algorithm thatPrimer ID the true variants in the
+PIDA algorithm showed that Primer ID technology has ability to reduce errors but was unable to represent the true variants spectrum in the viral quasispecies due to technical artifacts.

 Bibliography